Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 1. Verify that `tree_head.size` is greater than the size of the tree head advertised by the client.

 2. Verify `combined` as executing the following proofs in this order:

    1. Updating the view of the tree ({{Section 10.3.1 of KEYTRANS}}).
 Note that verifying this proof step also verifies that the rightmost log entry's timestamp is within the bounds set by `max_ahead` and `max_behind`.

+   2. The client requires a `PrefixProof` from the rightmost log entry for the Current Authenticated Search Keys.
+If the client advertised a provisional tree head type for the chosen Transparency Log, the client additionally requires a `PrefixProof` from the subsequent log entry for the Past Authenticated Search Keys.

-   2. If a provisional tree head was advertised by the client and the subsequent log entry is not the rightmost log entry, then the subsequent log entry's timestamp and a `PrefixProof` from it are added to `combined`.
-(The **subsequent log entry** is defined as the first log entry sequenced after the provisional tree head was created.)
-   3. Finally, a `PrefixProof` from the rightmost log entry is added to `combined`.
+      If the rightmost log entry and the subsequent log entry are the same, then only one `PrefixProof` for the union of the two lists is provided in `combined`.
+Otherwise, a `PrefixProof` from the rightmost log entry is provided, and a second `PrefixProof` from the subsequent log entry is provided along with the subsequent log entry's timestamp.

+3. If the client advertised a provisional tree head type for the chosen Transparency Log, the client prepares a list referred to as the **Sequenced Search Keys**.
+This list is initially set to be equal to the Past Authenticated Search Keys list.
+If the subsequent log entry is the same as the rightmost log entry, the Sequenced Search Keys list is updated to remove entries which are contained in the Current Authenticated Search Keys list.

+   If this list is not empty, the `sequencing` field is expected to be present.
-3. The `sequencing` field must be present when a provisional tree head was advertised by the client and the subsequent log entry is not the rightmost log entry.
-The `sequencing` field contains the size of the Certificate Subtree and the `first_valid` and `invalid_entries` fields of the `DomainCertificates` structure as it exists in the subsequent log entry.
-If present:
+   Each entry in the `sequencing` field corresponds to each entry in the Sequenced Search Keys list.
+Each SequencingProof structure contains size of the Certificate Subtree for the given search key, and the `first_valid` and `invalid_entries` fields of its `DomainCertificates` structure as it exists in the subsequent log entry.
+Clients verify that:
-   1. Verify that `sequencing.size` is greater than or equal to the retained size of the Certificate Subtree.
+   1. `sequencing.size` is greater than or equal to the retained size of the Certificate Subtree.
-   2. Verify that `sequencing.{first_valid, invalid_entries}` would not unrevoke
+   2. `sequencing.{first_valid, invalid_entries}` would not unrevoke any
-      any previously-revoked certificates.
+      previously revoked certificates.

 4. If the `sequencing` field is present, compare the following fields in `subtree` against those in `sequencing`; if the `sequencing` field is not present but the client advertised a provisional tree head, compare the fields